themehunk/th-product-compare/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.3.4 =
+* New: If no products in footer bar then footer popup should be closed feature added.

 = 1.3.3 =
 * New : remove Link or Button option - add icon /check text